-Emma Caterine is a writer on politics with ten years of experience working within economic justice, feminist, LGBTQ, and racial justice movements.
-She is most well known for her work with sex worker advocacy group Red Umbrella Project on the use of condoms as evidence of prostitution and the New York Human Trafficking Intervention Courts.
-She also worked for Sylvia Rivera Law Project doing advocacy and policy work around incarcerated trans and gender nonconforming people.
+After graduating from the College of William & Mary, she worked with sex worker advocacy group Red Umbrella Project on the use of condoms as evidence of prostitution and the New York Human Trafficking Intervention Courts.
+She then worked for Sylvia Rivera Law Project doing advocacy and policy work around incarcerated trans and gender nonconforming people.

 She enrolled in CUNY School of Law in the fall of 2015 and graduated spring of 2018.
 She has interned with: